Vardot/varbase-docs/manual-update.md

          like contributed modules which we had theme added while working on the project.

   And we opened a the terminal console window
-    And we changed directory to our project folder cd /var/www/html/projects/example in Linux
+  And we changed directory to our project folder
+         cd /var/www/html/projects/example in Linux

  When we delete all files and folders, except our changes on Varbase.
  Then we will be left with only custom changes

  When we copy all Varbase files
   And we make sure that we do not have any overridden files or folders
+         only delete old ones and copy new folder of modules to the same place
 ```

 ** 5 - Set the right file permissions.**